 How Far Can a Guinea Pig Jump?

-A guinea pig Truffles from Scotland has the longest jump.
-This guinea pig was able to jump across a gap!
-And the distance was incredibly 48 cm or 19 inches!
-Truffles became a real Guinness World Records star.
-There are also other different reports from guinea pig owners about how far their pets can jump.
-But this one is in the Guinness World Records.
+According to Guinness World Records, a guinea pig named Truffles from Scotland has the longest jump.
+This guinea pig was able to jump across a gap, and the distance was incredibly 19 in (48 cm)!
+Although, there are also other reports from guinea pig owners about how far their pets can jump.

 Also, many factors depend on how far a guinea pig will jump.
 Some of them are ages, weight, activity, or how well the guinea pig is trained.